NOT REALLY A WEBSITE

 for a rapidly warming world

-Using proven technologies, some centuries old, SolarSnow has been designing maintenance-free, environmentally-friendly systems that use the sun's heat to make cold The only moving part is the fan (no pump or compressor), so they can operate cost-free or, with large commercial systems, mostly cost-free
+Based on new thinking about older proven technologies, SolarSnow has been designing maintenance-free, environmentally-friendly systems that use the sun's heat rather than electricity (not even photovoltaic power) to make cold The only moving part is the fan (no pump or compressor), so the systems can operate cost-free or, with large commercial units, mostly cost-free

 Cooling has become the largest operational expense for homes and buildings in much of the world.
 Beyond energy savings, SolarSnow systems do not expel heat into the streets as conventional air conditioners do.
-They operate independently, but can also be integrated to add free cooling to conventional systems.
+Systems operate independently, but can also work in conjunction with conventional cooling systems to reduce energy consumption.

 The effort was initiated in Calgary, Canada by directors of the Canadian Institute for Transpersonal and Integrative Sciences late 2005, followed by meetings with various government agencies and engineers in Canada, Thailand and China.
-After four years of research, in 2009 the project was incorporated as SolarSnow Corporation in the Province of Alberta, Canada, and development began on a series of systems utilizing several grid-free approaches.
+After four years of research, in 2009 the project was incorporated as SolarSnow Corporation in the Province of Alberta, Canada, and development began on a series of systems utilizing several grid-free approaches to handle various scales of demand.

-SolarSnow will join a handful of names in the over $300 billion per year cooling industry, as the first all-green brand name, providing a line of low-to-no-power-using cooling appliances.
+SolarSnow will join a handful of names in the over $300 billion per year cooling industry as the first all-green brand name.

-It is anticipated that manufacturing will be licensed or subcontracted mostly through existing appliance companies and sold as "SolarSnow by ... whomever."
-Carbon credit, licensee profit-sharing and co-marketing opportunities exist.
+It is anticipated that manufacturing will be licensed or subcontracted mostly through existing appliance companies and sold as "SolarSnow by whomever."

 Commercial distribution of the portable units would begin with the easiest-to-reach hot zones globally, especially those confronting power brown-outs due to heat waves.